Child poverty system map

-These new experimental Official Statistics give the number of children living in low income families across Great Britain by local area.
+These Official Statistics give the number of children living in low income families across the UK by local area.
 The term 'low income' here refers to being below the poverty threshold.

-These new statistics are meant to complement the offical child poverty statistics.
-They are calibrated to the 3-year average estimates for Scotland and the other nations and regions in Great Britain.
-Therefore, the total number of children in poverty in Scotland in this new measure matches the official estimates for Scotland.
+These statistics complement the offical child poverty statistics, and are calibrated to the 3-year average estimates for Scotland and the other nations and regions in the UK.
+Therefore, the total number of children in poverty in Scotland in this measure matches the official estimates for Scotland.

-This is the first release of these statistics which have replaced DWP’s Children in out-of-work benefit households and HMRC’s Personal Tax Credits: Children in low income families local measure.
-The limitations of the former releases have been addressed and the new statistics provide a more coherent picture of children in low income families for both Relative and Absolute measures Before Housing Costs (BHC).
+These statistics have replaced DWP’s Children in out-of-work benefit households and HMRC’s Personal Tax Credits: Children in low income families local measure.
+The limitations of the former releases have been addressed and the current statistics provide a more coherent picture of children in low income families for both relative and absolute measures before housing costs.

-The release covers data for the financial years 2014/15 to 2018/19 and is available for a range of local areas including Local Authority, ward and data zone level:
+These statistics are available for a range of local areas including local authority, ward and data zone level:

 Local child poverty dashboard of indicators

 This dashboard provides a selection of data available at local authority level that can be used to monitor child poverty and its drivers locally.
 The indicators presented in this dashboard cannot measure child poverty directly in the same way as the indicators used for the national child poverty targets set out in the Child Poverty (Scotland) Act 2017.
-Data to inform the national targets are from the Family Resources Survey and Understanding Society, which can only provide statistics at Scotland level.
+Data to inform the national targets are from the Family Resources and Understanding Society surveys, which can only provide statistics at Scotland level.